 Another medium Ms. Gross has explored is films.
-In collaboration with her former husband, Red Grooms, she is responsible for the 1975/1976 “The Making of ‘Ruckus Manhattan,’” the 1972/1973 “Hippodrome Hardware,” the 1971 “The Conquest of Libya by Italia,” and the 1970 “The Making of ‘Target Discount Store.’”
-The pair worked with George Kuchar and students and teachers at the University of California, Berkeley, on “The Berkeley Eruption” in 1969, with Yvonne Andersen Falcone on “Fat Feet” in 1966, and with Rudy Burckhardt on “Shoot the Moon” in 1962.
+In collaboration with her former husband, Red Grooms, she is responsible for “The Making of ‘Ruckus Manhattan,’” “Hippodrome Hardware,” the 1971 “The Conquest of Libya by Italia” and the 1970 “The Making of ‘Target Discount Store.’”
+The pair worked with George Kuchar, students and teachers at the University of California Berkeley on “The Berkeley Eruption” in 1969, with Yvonne Andersen Falcone on “Fat Feet” in 1966 and with Rudy Burckhardt on “Shoot the Moon” in 1962.

 One of the things Ms. Gross loved most about her field was being able to connect with her peers and the younger generations.
 She found teaching to be an invaluable outlet for this, which is why she hosted a visiting workshop at Sarah Lawrence College in 2016 and served as the McMillan/Steward Endowed Chair of the Maryland Institute College of Art between 2010 and 2011.
-Over the years, she has also been affiliated with the Art Institute of Chicago, the Rhode Island School of Design, the New York School of Painting & Sculpture, SUNY Purchase, the Penland School of Crafts, and Syracuse University.
-On her end, she completed her education at Bard College in New York, the Skowhegan School of Painting and Sculpture in Maine, and the Kokoschka School of Painting in Austria.
+Over the years, she has also been affiliated with the Art Institute of Chicago, the Rhode Island School of Design, the New York School of Painting & Sculpture, the State University of New York at Purchase, the Penland School of Crafts and Syracuse University.
+On her end, she completed her education at Bard College in New York, the Skowhegan School of Painting and Sculpture in Maine and the Kokoschka School of Painting in Austria.